Home CGS 2820C

 You can copy and paste the code to the right directly into Notepad of VS Code.
 Save it as Sample.htm.
 Double-click on Sample.htm to open it in your browser to see how it works.

 But make sure YOUR ASSIGNMENT HAS YOUR CONTENT related to your site.
-Start working to make your page look college level.
+Start working to produce a full page at college level.

 Test on multiple browsers: such as Edge, FireFox, Chrome, Safari, and your cell phone.